Dynamic Forms: Tutorial Guide

 1. Creating a Form

-Forms can be created from the Dynamic Form home page.
-Get to this page by clicking on Dynamic Forms in the navigation bar.
+Forms can be created from the Overview page.
+Go to this page by clicking on Dynamic Forms in the navigation bar.
 Select your organization, workspace and app from the drop-down fields.
 You can choose whether you want to create a form (1 page form) or a wizard (form with multiple pages).
-Then click the Create new Form button to begin creating a form.
+Then click the Create new Form button to start building a form.

 Important: It is possible to create multiple forms for the same Podio app.